Macroscopic Length Correlations in Non-Equilibrium Systems and Their Possible Realizatons: Intuitive arguments for the appearance of long time Gaussian distributions

 where $(\Delta H^{H})_{ab}$ are the matrix elements of $\Delta H^{H}$ in the eigenbasis of $H$.
 If, at long times, the matrix elements of the scaled Heisenberg picture Hamiltonian $\frac{\Delta H^{H}}{N}$ (now evolved with the stochastic influence of the environment at long times) attain random phases relative to each other then the only remaining contributions in Eq. (\ref{aver1}) will be those in which all matrix elements come in complex conjugate pairs of the type $\Big(\frac{(\Delta H^{H})_{ab}}{N} \Big) \Big( \frac{(\Delta H^{H})_{ba}}{N}\Big)$.
+More precisely, in the calculation of the long time average of Eq. (\ref{aver1}), only the temporal average of such complex conjugate pairs will not vanish.
 Thus, similar to the calculation that led to Eq. (\ref{Heavy}), only even moments $p=2g$ may be finite.
 Now, however, the number of non-vanishing contributions (the number of ways in which the elements of $H^{H}$ may be matched in complex conjugate pairs) will scale as $\Big(\frac{(2g)!}{2^{g} g!}\Big)$.
-This, in turn, prompts us to consider the possibility that, approximately, $\langle (\Delta \epsilon)^{2g} \rangle \sim \Big(\frac{(2g)!}{2^{g} g!}\Big) \sigma_{\epsilon}^{2g}$.
-(This is especially the case if the initial state $| \psi^{0} \rangle$ corresponds to a single eigenstate of the Hamiltonian $H$, i.e., $ c^{(0)}_{n_{1}} = \delta_{n_{1},n}$ and $c^{(0)}_{n_{p}} = \delta_{n_{p},n}$).
-If, for all $g$, these moments of $\Delta \epsilon$ are equal to those evaluated with a Gaussian distribution (as follows from the standard application of Wick's theorem- the combinatorics of which essentially reappeared in the above), then it will follow that the probability distribution $P(\epsilon')$ for obtaining different energy densities in the final state is indeed a Gaussian.
-We underscore that for thermal fluctuations in standard (``canonical'') systems, the resulting Gaussian distribution is defined by its average and a standard deviation that is linear in the temperature ($\sigma_{\epsilon} \propto T$) suggestive of Eq. (\ref{epsT}).
-It is important to stress that the assumption of random phases in the above derivation of the Gaussian form does not, of course, imply small variances; the standard deviation of the energy density $\sigma_{\epsilon}$ (possibly still linear in the temperature) may be finite.
-As emphasized in Sections \ref{2-Ham} and \ref{2b2b}, in thermal systems the standard deviation characterizing the distribution $P(\epsilon')$ is given by $\sigma_{\epsilon} = \sqrt{k_{B} T^{2} C_{v}}/N \sim N^{-1/2}$.
+This, in turn, prompts us to consider the possibility that, approximately,